 Council took a resolution to create as many job opportunities as possible this is done by implementing both infrastructure and socio economic related project through labour intensive (EPWP) model.
-The municipality has been providing support to SMME'S ,at least 30% of all municipal infrastructure project to be awarded to local emerging contractors in the rural water programme of the municipality six(06) local emerging contractors were appointed as sub-contractors.
+The municipality has been providing support to emerging contractors, which is 30% on water and 20% on roads of all municipal infrastructure projects that were awarded to local emerging contractors, which includes youth and women.
+In rural water and roads programme of the municipality six (06) local emerging contractors were appointed as sub-contractors.
+Other SMME's are also benefiting from the municipal procurement.